Find your danger!

 Waleed Aly

 Waleed Aly is a broadcaster, author, academic and musician.
-He is a lecturer in politics at Monash University and was awarded his PhD in 2018 on global terrorism (and is a Patron of the Street Library).
-Waleed is co-host of Network TEN’s The Project and co-presents The Minefield on Radio National with ethicist Scott Stephens every week.
-In 2014 Waleed was awarded the prestigious Walkley Award for Commentary, Analysis, Opinion and Critique.
-Within his first year as a full-time presenter on The Project, Waleed took home the 2016 Gold Logie Award for Most Popular Australian TV Personality, Silver Logie Award for Best Presenter and delivered the 2016 Andrew Olle Media Lecture.
-Waleed won the Silver Logie Award for Best Presenter again in 2017, received another nomination for the Silver Logie in 2019, and was nominated again for the Gold Logie in 2017 and 2019.
+He lectures in politics at Monash University, where he completed his PhD in 2018 researching global terrorism, and is a Patron of the Street Library.
+For over a decade, Waleed co-hosted Network 10’s The Project.
+He now co-presents The Minefield on ABC Radio National with ethicist Scott Stephens.
+Waleed’s work has earned wide recognition, including the 2014 Walkley Award for Commentary, Analysis, Opinion and Critique.
+In 2016 he won the Gold Logie for Most Popular Australian TV Personality, the Silver Logie for Best Presenter, and delivered the Andrew Olle Media Lecture.

 More